Skip to content

 Mister Miracle during the Modern Age era (Post-Crisis)

-After that, Scott Free got a special issue to go back into show business with Oberon and Big Barda.
+In the wake of this reboot, Scott Free received renewed attention in a special one-shot issue that depicted his return to show business alongside Oberon and Big Barda.

 The era of the Justice League has not yet been fully collected.